 The article was talking about ‘cry out’ method (controlled crying method) and its negative impact on childhood psychological development.
 One particular sentence was of great interest to me.
 ‘Only a heartless parent can let a child cry out’, stated there in black and white.
 If I do not take into account the fact that some psychologists support or recommend this method, I was astonished by the boldness of this statement.

-I often watch future mums getting ready for the arrival of their children, studying everything about a birth, being happy that they are ready for everything… There is nothing wrong with it.
-I don’t know one mother who would think otherwise in pregnancy.
+I often watch future mums getting ready for the arrival of their children, studying everything about a birth, being happy that they are ready for everything… There is nothing wrong with it, of course.

 I believe you will agree with me when I say that a woman doesn’t know what maternity is about until she becomes a mother herself.
 Often I see pregnant women around me during their first year after their baby is born planning or trying for the second child etc. I wasn’t any different, of course.
 “What can surprise me now?
 I know I will not sleep, that it will be hard, that the baby will always cry, but I will handle it and one day it will pass”, you think.